Questfall/docs/mining/Items.md

 **IMAGE OF CLOTHING**

-There are multiple types of clothing and the character has six slots to wear them, one for each body part:
+There are multiple types of **Clothing** and the character has six slots to wear them, one for each body part:

 * **Head** (helmets, hoods, hats)
 * **Chest** (robes, tunics, shirts, vests)